August 31, 2017

-Overdose.
 It’s a powerful word which many people immediately link to dark alleyways, syringes or self-inflicted destruction.
-And, sadly, many of us look at overdose victims with disgust, or at least judgementally, unable to see past the drug (or drugs) to the circumstances that have so tragically affected their lives.
+And, sadly, many people look at overdose victims with disgust, or at least judgmentally, unable to see past the drug (or drugs) to the circumstances that have so tragically affected their lives.

 International Overdose Awareness Day is an opportunity to learn more about people who use drugs.
 I challenge everybody on this day to ask themselves: why is it that so many people from all walks of life turn to drugs?